Area 11 (band): Musical style

-The band's sound consists mostly of heavy guitars (including 7-stringed guitars) but also makes subtle use of synthesizers, orchestral sections and electronic effects.
-In contrast to this many songs contain acoustic instruments such as acoustic guitars and emotional piano melodies.
+The band's sound consists mostly of heavy guitars (including 7-stringed guitars) but also makes subtle use of synthesisers, orchestral sections and electronic effects.
+In contrast, many songs contain acoustic instruments such as acoustic guitars and emotional piano melodies.

 In their earlier records, Area 11's sound commonly blended rock and metal styles of guitar with aspects of Japanese music including J-pop, this sound they referred to by the tongue-in-cheek name, gaijin rock as "gaijin" in Japanese means "foreigner", "a fusion of pop-punk, metal, prog, and glam fortified by a major obsession with anime, video games, and Japanese comics."